 Mature.
 It’s a word we don’t really get too well.
-We see movies advertised for “mature audiences,” which presumably means children shouldn’t see it but its ok for adults because they have already seen it all.
+We see movies advertised for “mature audiences,” which presumably means children shouldn’t see it but it’s okay for adults because they have already seen it all.
 They make dog food for mature dogs, which means they are old.

-When Paul says “mature” he uses the Greek word “telios.”
+When Paul says “mature,” he uses the Greek word teleios.
 In studying the Bible we can get a fuller sense of how a writer is using a term by seeing how and where he uses it in other places in the Bible and also how other speakers or writers use the term.
 That’s where this gets interesting.
-This little word, “telios” is used by Jesus in Matthew 5:48 in one of the most challenging texts in all of Scripture: “Be perfect, therefore, as your heavenly Father is perfect” (Matt.
+This little word, teleios, is used by Jesus in one of the most challenging texts in all of Scripture: “Be perfect, therefore, as your heavenly Father is perfect” (Matt.
 5:48).

 We could go on and cite references to the Romans and the Colossians and Galatians and so on.
 You get the point.
 Paul did not measure church growth by numbers.
 He measured it by maturity.

-We mostly get it backwards today.
-Our primary question is how do we grow the church.
-The real question is how does the Holy Spirit grow people?
-As a consequence we have nearly mastered the art of growing churches that don’t grow people.
-We get people busy in all manner of Christian activity but when it comes to measuring the maturity of people we have no metrics.
-And as they say, we manage what we measure.
+We mostly get it backward today.
+Our primary question is: How do we grow the church.
+The real question is: How does the Holy Spirit grow people?
+As a consequence, we have nearly mastered the art of growing churches that don’t grow people.
+We get people busy in all manner of Christian activity, but when it comes to measuring the maturity of people, we have no metrics.
+And, as they say, we manage what we measure.

-What if instead of asking how do we get people to come to church or how do we get people to come back or how do we get people involved or assimilated or tithing or in a home group or in Sunday School or going on a mission trip or what do we want people to know. . . . what if we asked a much deeper question, the kind of question Jesus might ask, like, who do we want people to become, and how would we know if we became it, or what are the markers of mature faith or who in our midst shows forth the qualities of perfect love in their lives?
+What if, instead of asking how do we get people to come to church or how we get people to come back or how do we get people involved or assimilated or tithing or in a home group or in Sunday school or going on a mission trip or what we want people to know. . . . what if we asked much deeper questions, the kinds of question Jesus might ask?
+Who do we want people to become?
+How would we know if we became it?
+What are the markers of mature faith?
+Who in our midst shows forth the qualities of perfect love in their lives?

-I’ve said it before and I won’t stop saying it but the primary reason we are arrested in our maturity is we don’t have the kinds of relationships it takes to grow us into maturity.
+I’ve said it before and I won’t stop saying it, but the primary reason we are arrested in our maturity is we don’t have the kinds of relationships it takes to grow us into maturity.
 Mature faith and character simply do not happen alone.
 I would love for you to dialogue about this in your bands today and in our Facebook group.
 By the way, if you haven’t joined the Facebook group and you are a Facebook person, give it a shot.
-Good conversations happening there.
-See the link below.
+Good conversations are happening there.

-Abba Father, we thank you for your son, Jesus, who is the exact image of God, the perfect representation of your being in human form.
+Abba Father, we thank you for your Son, Jesus, who is the exact image of God, the perfect representation of your being in human form.
 His life shows us what a real mature human being actually is and your Spirit makes it possible for us to live as such.
-Shake me free from my crowd-based self satisfied mediocrity.
-I want to be a real Christian.
-We pray in Jesus name, Amen.
+Shake us free from our crowd-based self-satisfied mediocrity.
+We want to be real Christians.
+We pray in Jesus’ name, amen.